AnastasiiaBodnar/AnastasiiaBodnar/README.md

 # Hi there!
 I'm Anastasiia 👋

-I'm a student passionate about technology and software development.
-My goal is to become a **Full-Stack Developer** and build meaningful, user-friendly applications.
+I’m a student currently pursuing my career as a **Junior Full-Stack Web Developer**.
+I love working with both frontend and backend technologies to create complete and responsive web solutions.

 ## 🧩 Tech Stack